elewa-academy/Fundamentals/00-motivation-studying/README.md

 # Study Journal

-Of all the skills you will need as a developer, __effective learning is the most important__.
+Of all the skills you will need as a developer, __effective learning__ is the most important.
 There is no library, no framework, no buzzword you can master that will serve you better than strong study and learning habits.
-Journaling about your studies is an outstanding way to develop those skills.

-Often the hardest part of learning to code is keeping at it.
-It will feel like no matter what you try, you stay stuck.
-It's at these most de-motivating moments that it's important to keep your spirits up, keep your eye on the prize, and remind yourself how much progress you have made.

-Fortunately both motivation _and_ studying are skills you can improve, and a regular journal will help learn them both.
+Fortunately studying and learning are skills you can improve.
+Keeping an organized study journal is the first step.

 ### Index